 How could the humble Tortoise ever beat legendary Greek champion, Achilles, in a race to the finish?
 And what about that time when the champion of the animal kingdom simply ridiculed his next-door neighbour aka the Hare?

 About four billion people on our planet actually live in places with no house numbers, no street names, or without anything that constitutes a proper address.
 They are effectively off-the-map, with no voting rights or access to public utilities.
-A new company called What3Words proposes to revolutionise that…
+A new company called What3Words proposes to revolutionize that…